 Suzuki 4WD Club www.suzuki-4wd.co.nz

-The Canterbury Anglers Club (member for 25 years) www.canterburyanglersclub.org.nz
+The Canterbury Anglers Club (member for over 35 years) www.canterburyanglersclub.org.nz

 Holder of a New Zealand Coast Guard “Boat Masters” certificate

 Has a perfect (no accident) on road driving record and has completed anti-skid and defensive driving courses